 What are the benefits?

-Polarity Therapy is used both as a preventive and to heal specific conditions.
-Some conditions benefited by Polarity Therapy include headaches and migraines, digestive disorders and stress.
+Polarity Therapy is used both as a preventive measure as well as to heal specific conditions.
+Some conditions benefited by Polarity Therapy include headaches and migraines, digestive disorders, and stress.

 Ok, sounds good, tell me more.

-I am currently finishing up my certification and recruiting guinea pigs for case studies/practice sessions.
-The sessions last around 60-90 minutes.
-Contact me to set up some time.
+The sessions last around 60-75 minutes.
+Contact me to set up some time!